bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 The inbuilt chip parameters can be enabled or disabled by setting the ```GET_INTERNAL_PARAMETERS``` to 0 in the ```custom_config.h``` file.

+[add code]

 ### Priority table and logic behind it

 #### Interrupt vector Priority
 Priority must be numerically >= configLIBRARY_MAX_SYSCALL_INTERRUPT_PRIORITY (often 5).

+# TESTING AND VALIDATION PLAN

+### Stress test plan
+TO stess this board, I would go with Uptime calculation.
+This is outlined below:
+1. After compiling and tesing code locally.
+Code is uploaded to electrically tested PCBs.
+2. The system start time is logged manually.
+Also, the system start time is logged onboard the device.
+The system maintains a

 ### Todos/feature list